Leopold, Prince of Hohenzollern: Entry to European controversy

 After the Spanish Revolution of 1868, which overthrew Queen Isabella II, Leopold was offered the Spanish crown by the new government.
 The offer was supported by Prussian Chancellor Otto von Bismarck but opposed by French Emperor Napoleon III on the grounds that the installation of a relative of the Prussian king would result in the expansion of Prussian influence and the encirclement of France.

 In Spain, when the news spread that Leopold was a candidate for the crown, he began to be called "Leopoldo Olé-Olé si me eligen" (Leopoldo Olé-Olé if they choose me) as a play on words because of the difficult pronunciation of his surname for the Spanish.

 Leopold initially refused the offer, but on 21 June 1870, he accepted the Spanish crown and the name "Leopoldo I".
-He was forced on 11 July to decline again.
+He was forced on 11 July to decline again due to French diplomatic pressure.

 Additional demands that were made by the French government heightened diplomatic tensions between Paris and Berlin.
-The deliberate shortening of a diplomatic communiqué, the Ems Dispatch, led to declaration of war by France.
+The deliberate shortening of a diplomatic communiqué, the Ems Dispatch, led to declaration of war by France and the start of the Franco-Prussian War.
 Prussia's speedy mobilization, together with the support of the other members of the North German Confederation, resulted in French defeat, the consequences of which were the collapse of the Second French Empire, to be replaced by the Third Republic, and the creation of the German Empire.
 France lost most of Alsace and part of Lorraine and had to pay Prussia war reparations.